-- In addition Bahrain Broadband has failed to meet valid demands to pay its Spectrum Licence Fees, Fixed Link Frequency License Fees, Numbering Fees and Annual Licence Fees issued by the Authority and has breached the terms of Article 55 of the Law (and the corresponding terms of its Licenses pertaining to Relations with Subscribers as described above). - The term "License" under Article 1 of the Law is defined as either a Telecommunications License or a Frequency License.
+- 86 Bahrain Broadband has failed to comply with the provisions of the ISR. - In addition Bahrain Broadband has failed to meet valid demands to pay its Spectrum Licence Fees, Fixed Link Frequency License Fees, Numbering Fees and Annual Licence Fees issued by the Authority and has breached the terms of Article 55 of the Law (and the corresponding terms of its Licenses pertaining to Relations with Subscribers as described above). - The term "License" under Article 1 of the Law is defined as either a Telecommunications License or a Frequency License.
 This includes the VAS License, ISP License, NFL License, ISL License and Frequency License issued to Bahrain Broadband. - A "severe breach" is understood to mean a breach that is more than minor and/or transient.
-The Authority considers that Bahrain Broadband's failure to comply with the provisions of the ISR is a severe breach not only of the terms of the ISR but also of Article 78 of the Law and Article 4(1) of the LAR. - The Authority is satisfied that these breaches are severe in light of the important national security objectives of the ISR. - Further, the Authority considers that Bahrain Broadband's failure to pay its Spectrum License Fees, Fixed Link Frequency License Fees, Numbering Fees and Annual Licence Fees is also a severe breach of the terms of its ISP Licence, VAS Licence, NFL License, ISL Licence and Frequency License. - Finally, the Authority also considers Bahrain Broadband's failure to publish its Code of Practice coupled by its failure to respond to the request for information a severe breach of Articles 53 and 55 of the Law and the terms of its ISP License, VAS License, NFL License and ISL License.
+The Authority considers that Bahrain Broadband's failure to comply with the provisions of the ISR is a severe breach of the terms of the ISR. - The Authority is satisfied that these breaches are severe in light of the important national security objectives of the ISR. - 91 Further, the Authority considers that Bahrain Broadband's failure to pay its Spectrum License Fees, Fixed Link Frequency License Fees, Numbering Fees and Annual Licence Fees is also a severe breach of the terms of its ISP Licence, VAS Licence, NFL License, ISL Licence and Frequency License. - 92 Finally, the Authority also considers Bahrain Broadband's failure to publish its Code of Practice coupled with its failure to respond to the request for information to be a severe breach of Articles 53 and 55 of the Law and the terms of its ISP License, VAS License, NFL License and ISL License.